mpenning/ssh_logger/README.md

 # Inspiration from real life

 - Question: Why did you build a custom Go binary to log ssh sessions when you can simply log the output of an ssh session with the [`script`][4] command: `script -c 'ssh foo@bar' log.txt`?
-- Answer: Key words above are "batteries included".
-Real ssh session drops often devolve into a basket of unfun and time-consuming tasks.
+- Answer: Real SSH session drops often devolve into a list of time-consuming tasks.

 Assume ssh sessions are dropping on your production database server; that's an important problem to solve, especially if the network is dropping traffic (which means your database sessions themselves are slowing down from network packet drops).